The Importance Of A Pre-Purchase Pool Inspection

 The CPR sign must also include a statement explaining what steps to follow in an emergency.
 Such steps include calling Triple Zero, staying with an injured person and providing first aid.

-Signs must also have relevant technique published in ANZCOR Guideline 8 – Cardiopulmonary Resuscitation, which is published by the Australian Resuscitation Council.
+Signs must also have relevant techniques published in ANZCOR Guideline 8 – Cardiopulmonary Resuscitation, which is published by the Australian Resuscitation Council.

-Your inspector will examine the levels of pH, Total Alkalinity, and Calcium Hardnes to determine if they are at acceptable levels.
+Your inspector will examine the levels of pH, Total Alkalinity, and Calcium Hardness to determine if they are at acceptable levels.

-By getting both inspections concurrently, you will have a comprehensive look at the potential faults in your property and your pool.
+By getting both inspections simultaneously, you will get a comprehensive look at the potential faults in your property and your pool.

-You can address these issues before you decide to purchase the property, or back out of buying it if the issues cannot be resolved.
+If there are any issues, you can address these before purchasing the property or can choose to back out of buying it if the issues cannot be resolved.